 With classes including 'What does Kilburn wear?', 'Where does Kilburn live?' and 'Does Kilburn even exist?', we aim to help local people study what makes Kilburn the place it is, and to create a space for the community to imagine new futures for the area.

-Learning from Kilburn opened October 2013.
-The project is directed by Tom Keeley, in collaboration with OK-RM and Pernilla Ohrstedt Studio, and funded by the London Boroughs of Brent and Camden.
+Learning from Kilburn ran from October 2013 to May 2014.
+The project was directed by Tom Keeley, in collaboration with OK-RM and Pernilla Ohrstedt Studio, and funded by the London Boroughs of Brent and Camden.
 Photography by Theo Simpson.

-In response, Spacemakers created Cricklewood Town Square, a mobile public space, which could roam across the area, reclaiming forgotten patches of land, and transforming them into civic space for everyone to use.
+In response, Spacemakers created Cricklewood Town Square, a mobile public space, which could roam across the area, reclaiming forgotten patches of land, and transforming them with a programme of events into civic space for everyone to use.

-From a disused grass space next to B&Q, to an empty pavement outside the Bingo Hall, the project demonstrated how even the most unlikely spaces can become community assets, and showed how vital public space is in forming a community in the first place.
+From a disused grass space next to B&Q, to an empty pavement outside the Bingo Hall, the project was a bicycle-powered Trojan Horse, aiming to set a precedent: to demonstrate to a neglected community (in a very pop way) how useful public space can be, and how vital it is in forming a community in the first place.

 Cricklewood Town Square ran in September 2013.
 It was designed in collaboration with Studio Kieren Jones, funded by the Mayor of London's Outer London Fund and LB Barnet, and was part of a wider series of projects led by Gort Scott Architects.
 Photography by Theo Simpson.